OpenDataology/website/content/en/docs/distributions/nutanix/nutanix-storage.md

 ## Using Nutanix Objects as an artifact store

-In order to use Nutanix Objects as an underlying artifact store, we need to edit the `workflow-controller-configmap` ConfigMap in the `kubeflow` namespace.
+In order to use Nutanix Objects as an underlying artifact store, we need to edit the `workflow-controller-configmap` ConfigMap in the `OpenDataology` namespace.
 See [Nutanix Objects Docs](https://portal.nutanix.com/page/documents/details?targetId=Objects-v3_2:Objects-v3_2) for more details on creating object store and buckets.
 ```
-kubectl -n kubeflow edit configmap workflow-controller-configmap
+kubectl -n OpenDataology edit configmap workflow-controller-configmap
 ```
 In the ConfigMap, we need to modify the s3 config with the Nutanix Objects config:
  - endpoint: This is endpoint for Nutanix Objects store